frantic0/genam/README.md

 # Generative Acoustic Metamaterial

-Genamm is a pipeline for generative design and optimisation of acoustic metamaterials.
+__genam__ is a pipeline for generative design and optimisation of acoustic metamaterials.

 ### Dependencies